Meduza (producers)

-Meduza (stylized as MEDUZA) is an Italian production electronic music group consisting of Luca de Gregorio, Mattia Vitale and Simone Giani.
-They are best known for their 2019 breakthrough song "Piece of Your Heart", which was a collaboration with British production trio Goodboys.
-It reached number two on the UK Singles Chart upon release, and was nominated for the Grammy Award for Best Dance Recording.
+Meduza (stylized in all capitals) is an Italian house music production group consisting of three members: Luca de Gregorio, Mattia Vitale and Simone Giani.
+They are best known for their 2019 breakthrough songs "Piece of Your Heart", which was a collaboration with British production trio Goodboys and "Lose Control" which was also a collaboration with Goodboys and British singer Becky Hill.
+"Piece of Your Heart" reached number two on the UK Singles Chart upon release, and was nominated for the Grammy Award for Best Dance Recording.

 On November 11, 2020, Meduza performed a live set in Cava dei Balestrieri in San Marino.
 The performance was streamed on Twitch, in conjunction with Live Nation and the Fuser video game.

+Meduza was nominated for and won the award for Best Dance Song in 2020 at the International Dance Music Awards.
+Meduza’s song “Paradise” has over 750 million streams on Spotify.
+Their song “Lose Control” has close to 1 billion streams, currently at 989 million streams, and their #1 hit song “Piece Of Your Heart” has over 1 billion streams on Spotify.
+They have over 5 billion streams across all their records combined on Spotify.